 The Scottish child payment, a £10 top-up for some lower income families, was due to be introduced in December 2020 for children aged under six.
 As a result of the coronavirus outbreak this has now been delayed and the Scottish Government hopes to start taking applications for these payments at the end of 2020, with first payments being made from 2021, although it has stated that this timescale may change.

 The three main disability benefits – disability living allowance, personal independence payment and attendance allowance – will all eventually be devolved to Scotland.
 The first of these to be devolved will be disability living allowance for children.
 The plan was for the replacement – called child disability payment – to be introduced in summer 2020.
 The Scottish Government has announced that the introduction of this new benefit will now be delayed.
 Similarly, the plan to introduce the replacement to personal independence from spring 2021 has been delayed.

 JOB START PAYMENT

-The job start payment – a payment aimed at supporting young certain young people when they are starting a job – was due to be introduced in March 2020.
-The introduction of this payment has also been delayed.
+The job start payment – a payment aimed at supporting certain young people when they are starting a job – was delayed but has now been introduced for young people offered a job from 17 August 2020.